-Standard Completion (2 years)
+Standard Completion Program (2 years)

-Semester What: When: Where: Seminar Orientation Students will meet with professors from their ▼ Specialization By the end of the 1st Quarter Announced at the orientation session for new enrollees 1 Selection of Supervisors Students should carefully consider the selection of their future supervisors Management Seminar Application Form The form should be signed by their future supervisor Refer to the Graduate School website for details about submission deadlines Submit to the Academic Office Registration for Management Seminar I Course Registration Period A and / or B Via Campusmate (as normal classes) 2 Begin research and data collection Meet with your supervisor every week at a time slot decided between you and the supervisor Registration for Management Seminar II Course Registration Period A and / or B Via Campusmate (as normal classes) 3 Presentation at the Work-in-Progress Seminar Students will present the outline of their research and receive feedback By the end of the 1st Quarter Details are announced at the beginning of the semester Registration for Management Seminar III Course Registration Period A and / or B Via Campusmate (as normal classes) 4 Summary Submission Research Project Submission and Examination Refer to p.
-57-72 for details
+Semester What: When: Notes Seminar Orientation By the end of the 1st Quarter Announced at the orientation session for new enrollees Selection of Supervisors 1 Plan for Research Supervision (1st year) Towards the end of the 2nd Quarter Prepared by the supervisor and submitted to the Academic Office Management Seminar Application Submitted to the Academic Office Confirmation of Seminar Supervisors Acceptance of the application of seminar supervisor is announced by the Academic Office 0 Registration for Management Seminar I Course Registration Period A and / or B Register via Campusmate (same as regular classes) 2 Begin research and data collection Registration for Management Seminar II Course Registration Period A and / or B Register via Campusmate (same as regular classes) 3 Plan for Research Supervision (2nd year) During the 1st Quarter Prepared by the supervisor and submitted to the Academic Office Work in Progress Seminar Presentation By the end of the 1st Quarter Details are decided by the supervisor and announced at the beginning of every semester Registration for Management Seminar III Course Registration Period A and / or B Register via Campusmate (same as regular classes) 4 Summary Submission Within 1 month of the start of the semester Academic Office Research Project Submission and Examination Refer to p.
+60 \sim 75 for details Academic Office

-Accelerated Completion (1.5 years)
+Accelerated Completion Program (1.5 years)

-Semester What: When: Where: Registration for Management Seminar I (under the name of the Associate Dean) Course Registration Period Via Campusmate (as normal class) Students will meet with professors from their Specialization 1 Meet with the Associate Dean Every week (by the end of the first month of enrollment) Announced later Report Selection of Supervisors Students should submit a note signed by their selected supervisor Refer to the Graduate school website for details about submission deadline.
-Submit to the Academic Office Begin research and data collection Meet with your supervisor every week at a time slot decided between you and the supervisor Registration for Management Seminar II Course Registration Period A and / or B Via Campusmate (as normal classes) 2 Presentation at the Work-in-Progress Seminar Students will present the outline of their research and receive feedback By the end of the 1st Quarter Announced at the beginning of the semester Registration for Management Seminar III Course Registration Period A and / or B Via Campusmate (as normal class) 3 Summary Submission Research Project Submission and Examination Refer to p.
-57-72 for details
+Semester What: When: Notes Registration for Management Seminar I (under the name of the Associate Dean) Course Registration Period B Register via Campusmate (same as regular classes) Selection of Supervisors , Plan for Research Supervision (1st year) Towards the end of the 2nd Quarter Prepared by the supervisor and submitted to the Academic Office 1 Management Seminar Application Submitted to the Academic Office Confirmation of Seminar Supervisors Acceptance of the application of seminar supervisor is announced by the Academic Office Begin research and data collection Registration for Management Seminar II Course Registration Period A and / or B Register via Campusmate (same as regular classes) 2 Work in Progress Seminar Presentation By the end of the 1st Quarter Details are decided by the supervisor and announced at the beginning of every semester Registration for Management Seminar III Course Registration Period A and / or B Register via Campusmate (same as regular classes) 3 Plan for Research Supervision (2nd year) During the 1st Quarter Prepared by the supervisor and submitted to the Academic Office Summary Submission Within 1 month of the start of the semester Academic Office Research Project Submission and Examination Refer to p.
+60 \sim 75 for details Academic Office